 Identify the ASINs with the highest conversion rate (and lowest ACoS) in your Automatic Campaign report and target them manually.
 You can use Excel to open your Sponsored Products Search Term Report, and filter for a list of high converting ASINs (under ‘Customer Search Term’ column) you wish to target.

 You can also target competitor ASINs where you know your product has a clear advantage, i.e. a lower price, higher number of reviews, and/or better customer ratings.
-Use the Sellics Product Detector to filter for competitor ASINs that have:
+Filter for competitor ASINs that have:

 - A lower rating compared to your product